AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 >[!IMPORTANT]
 >
->Any videos that you uploaded *prior* to enabling multi-subtitle and multi-audio track support on your Dynamic Media account, [must be reprocessed](/help/assets/dynamic-media/image-profiles.md#reprocessing-assets).
+>Any videos that you uploaded *before* enabling multi-subtitle and multi-audio track support on your Dynamic Media account, [must be reprocessed](/help/assets/dynamic-media/about-image-video-profiles.md#reprocessing-assets).
 This video reprocessing step is necessary so that multi-subtitle and multi-audio track capability is available to them.
 The video URLs continue to work and play as usual, after reprocessing.

 **To add multi-subtitles and multi-audio tracks to your video:**